Table of Contents

 - Stanya janana: These herbs can increase lactation; e.g. fennel (Foeniculum vulgare) and shatavari (Asparagus racemosus).

-- Brmhaniya: These are nourishing herbs that are full of the water element.
+- Brmhaniya: These are a nourishing herbs that are full of the water element.

 Biomedical Action of Zandu Satavarex